-□ Make a plan on the blank paper for your writing.
+☐ Make a plan on the blank paper for your writing.

+Student Version

-Student Version Grade 5 Title/Subject Sea Turtles and the Environment
+Grade 7 Title/Subject Sea Turtles and the Environment

-Step 2: Draft
+Stop 1).
+Drof F +

+.
+2: Draf and such as success to a supplied

-- □ Introduce your subject and what you want to explain. - □ Include evidence, facts, definitions, and concrete details to support your explanation. - Group information together as you write. - □ Use precise language and domain-specific vocabulary to inform or explain your topic. - □ Write a concluding sentence or paragraph. - □ Write a bibliography of sources for your paper.
+, nd what you want to explain.

+explana definitions, and concrete details to support your

+Group i information togeth her as you write.

+Use precise language and domain-specific vocabulary to inform or explain your topic.

+Write a concluding sentence or paragraph.

+☐ Write a bibliography of sources for your paper.

-Step 3: Reread and Revise
+Step 3 3: Rere ead and Revis se

-Reread your writing and revise:
+Rer ead yo ur writing and r revise:

-- □ Does it make sense? - □ Have you used science words from the text? - □ Is there missing information you want to add?
+□ Does it make sense?

+☐ Have you used science words from the text?

+☐ Is there missing information you want to add?

-Step 4: Edit
+Step 4 4: Edit

-Reread your writing and revise:
+Rer ead yo ur writing and r revise:

-- □ Capitals at the beginning of sentences - □ Capitals for proper nouns, holidays, titles, etc. - Punctuation: (end points) . ! ? - □ Commas, quotation marks "" - □ Spelling - □ Complete sentences (avoid fragments and run-ons) - □ Use verb tenses to show time, states, and conditions - □ Use underlining, quotation marks or italics to indicate titles of works
+] Capita als at the beginnir ng of sentences

+] Capita als for proper nou ıns, holidays, titles, etc.

+] Punct tuation: (end poin ts) . ! ?

+] Comn nas , quotation m arks " "

+] Spelli ng

+☐ Complete sentences (avoid fragments and run-ons)

+☐ Use verb tenses to show time, states, and conditions

+] Use u ınderlining, quota tion marks or italics to indicate titles of works

-Step 5: Final Draft
+Step 5 5: Fina l Draft

-□ Recopy/type and fix your mistakes.
+oy/type and fix yo our mistakes.
+Good work!

-Good

-Informative/Explanatory Writing Performance Task Informative Writing Poster
+Informative Writing Poster

+1. Learn about a topic through research.

-- Take notes about what you learned on a graphic organizer or in the margins of the text. - Choose the information you want to include which goes with your explanation. - Plan your essay with an outline. - Write paragraphs to go with each section. - Use linking words to connect your ideas. - 7.
-Write a conclusion to remind the reader of the explanation you wrote about. - 8.
+2. Take notes about what you learned on a graphic organizer or in the margins of the text.

+Choose the information you want to include which goes with your explanation.
+Do not copy directly from sources.

+4. Plan your essay with an outline.

+5. Write paragraphs to go with each section.

+Use linking words to connect your ideas.
+6.

+Write a conclusion to remind the reader of the 7. explanation you wrote about.

 Reread and revise: Does it make sense?
-Is there any missing information?
+Is there any 8. missing information?

-- Reread and edit: Check
+9. Reread and edit: Check

-- capitals

-- spelling

-- punctuation
+spelling punctuation

-- 10. Type or write a final draft! - 11.
+10. Type or write a final draft!

 Be proud of your hard work!
+11.